db

 which table to use

-an object with data
+an object with data to be saved

-params for the operation, optional
+params for the operation

 will stop on first error, because operations will be run in parallel some operations still may be performed